ataiva-software/vertex/docs/development/project-status.md

 ## Next Steps

 The Eden DevOps Suite is now complete and ready for production use.
-The next step is to begin production rollout and onboarding of users to the platform.
+With all components fully implemented with production-ready code, the next step is to begin production rollout and onboarding of users to the platform.
+The system has been thoroughly tested with comprehensive end-to-end tests and is ready for enterprise deployment.